EmeraldVoid/Goemon-Hardcore-Randomizer/README.md

 [![Unknown](https://img.shields.io/badge/Untested_Seed-565656?logo=awesomelists&logoColor=ffffff)](https://)

 Goemon Randomizer: Hard Mode is a collection of randomly generated seeds that activate **Hard Mode**, significantly increasing the difficulty of the game.

+## Editions

+There are two **editions** of the challenge:

+- **Goemon Edition** – Start with **Goemon** and **Ebisumaru** as your default characters.
+- **Sasuke Edition** – Start with **Sasuke** and **Yae** instead.

+The core rules of the challenge remain the same across both editions.
+The main difference is which characters you begin the game with, affecting early-game strategies and routing.

-### What is Hard Mode?
+## What is Hard Mode?
 Hard Mode introduces the following challenge:

 > *"Quadruples the damage taken from all sources.
 As a result, most enemies will deal a full 2 hearts of damage, meaning you can only survive 2 hits with the starting five hearts.
 This gives restaurants, shops, and cat dolls more importance throughout the game.
 Note that helmets and armor will still negate the full damage of a hit, making them much more valuable.
 A side effect of this option is that any damage taken during the Sweets Minigame is a one-hit kill."*

 Additionally, other settings can be toggled to further increase the challenge, including randomized maps and doors for an extra layer of difficulty.

 ## Getting Started
-Check the [latest releases](https://github.com/EmeraldVoid/Goemon-Hardcore-Randomizer/releases) to get the most up-to-date version of this challenge.
+Check the [latest releases](https://github.com/YOUR-REPO/releases) to get the most up-to-date version of this challenge.

 ## Rules & Settings